|Nutrition Facts (per serving)|

 This classic and straightforward lemon and herb roast chicken makes an ideal low-fat Sunday lunch or holiday meal.
 No butter here, just a small amount of olive oil and lemon juice to brush over the bird before roasting.
 Remember to remove the skin before eating to keep this meal low fat.
 The meat beneath the skin will be deliciously moist.

-- Preheat oven to 375 degrees.
-Remove giblets and set aside for gravy or stock if you wish.
-Rinse chicken with cold water and pat dry.
+Preheat oven to 375 F. Remove giblets and set aside for gravy or stock if you wish.
+Pat chicken dry.

-- Place chicken breast-side up on a rack in a roasting pan.
-Cut lemon in half.
+Place chicken breast-side up on a rack in a roasting pan.
+Cut the lemon in half.
 Place one-half inside the cavity of the chicken.
-Tie the legs together with twine if you like (I usually don't bother).
+Tie the legs together with twine if you like (we usually don't bother).

-- Roast for approximately 90 minutes, depending on weight of the bird, basting occasionally.
+Roast for approximately 90 minutes, depending on the weight of the bird, basting occasionally.
 Allow 20 minutes per pound plus an extra 20 minutes on top.
-When an instant-read thermometer reads 180 degrees when inserted into the thickest part of the thigh, the chicken is done.
+When an instant-read thermometer reads 180 F when inserted into the thickest part of the thigh, the chicken is done.
 Juices should run clear, not pink.

-- Remove chicken from oven and tent with foil.
-Allow bird to rest for 10-15 minutes before carving, to allow juices to settle.
+Remove chicken from oven and tent with foil.
+Allow the bird to rest for 10 to 15 minutes before carving, to allow juices to settle.